-Guideline is an investment advisory firm headquartered in San Mateo, California, with almost $1.8 billion in assets under management (AUM).
-The firm manages more than 13,000 client accounts, most of which are employer-sponsored retirement plans, with the rest being individual retirement accounts (IRAs).
+Guideline is an investment advisory firm headquartered in San Mateo, California.
+Most of the firm's clients are employer-sponsored retirement plans, with the rest being individual retirement accounts (IRAs).
 Guideline currently provides only 401(k) plan and IRA services, which means it does not offer financial planning services.

 Guideline is a fee-only firm.
 This means that all of its earnings come from the advisory fees paid by clients.
 Conversely, a fee-based firm may earn income from additional sources, such as insurance or securities commissions.